-Task Description Objectives
+Task Description

+Objectives

-You are required to answer a series of 'Stop and Review' questions that will be available from the start of week 2 through to week 11.
-This will provide students with the opportunity to demonstrate ongoing engagement with the course, and foundational knowledge as well as critical knowledge, of the weekly topic.
+The 'Stop and Review' questions will provide you with the opportunity to demonstrate ongoing engagement with the unit, and foundational knowledge as well as critical knowledge, of the weekly topic.
 Participation will further demonstrate your ability to communicate an understanding of psychological concepts in an objective manner.